-The Water Framework Directive has the following key aims:

-- Expanding the scope of water protection to all waters, surface waters and groundwater; - Achieving "good status" for all waters by a set deadline; - Water management based on river basins; - "Combined approach" of emission limit values and quality standards; - Getting the prices right; - Getting the citizen involved more closely; and - Streamlining legislation.
+The Water Fran nework Directive has the following key aims: Expanding the scope of water protection to all waters, surface waters and groundwater; Achieving " good status" for all waters by a set deadline; Water man agement based on river basins; "Combined approach" of emission limit values and quality standards; Getting the e prices right; Getting the e citizen involved more closely; and Streamlining g legislation.
+Objectives, Targets & Indicators Requires all Member States to achieve 'good ecological status' of inland water bodies by 2015, and limits the quantity of groundwater abstraction to that portion of overall recharge not needed by ecology

-0

-Requires all Member States to achieve 'good ecological status' of inland water bodies by 2015, and limits the

-Objectives, quantity of groundwater abstraction to that portion of overall recharge not needed by ecology

-Targets &

-Indicators

-Directing the Flow (DEFRA) 2002 The document sets out what we think should be the priorities for government policy on water in England1 over the longer term scope is primarily our use of freshwater and the inland water environment; but it also covers estuaries and many aspects of ou coastal water.
+Directing the Flow (DEFRA) 2002 The document sets out what we think should be the priorities for government policy on water in England1 over the longer term.
+Its scope is primarily our use of freshwater and the inland water environment; but it also covers estuaries and many aspects of our coastal wate coastal water.
 In addressing these it also embraces the links with other policy areas.
-Key commitments Objectives, Targets & Implementation of the EU Water Framework Directive will provide the most important single means of taking forward the aims of this document.
-Indicators Key commitments for future action by the Government apart from implementation of the Water Framework Directive and which are outlined in this document include: identifying further measures needed to address diffuse pollution from agriculture; examining the scale of the problem of urban diffuse pollution and the options for addressing it;

-ensuring land use planning guidance takes proper account of water objectives; considering the need for additional water quality objectives to protect our most important biodiversity sites; systematic moves to achieve better integration between different river basin management plans, including flood management plans; extension in 2003 of the Green Technology Challenge, announced by the Chancellor in 2001, to include enhanced capital allowances to encourage water efficiency and improve environmental water quality; taking new enabling powers in the forthcoming Water Bill for new and more broadly-based water company performance targets to be set where needed, in order to improve efficiency of supply and further reduce leakage.
-Nitrates Directive (91/676/EEC)
+Key commitments Objectives, Implementation of the EU Water Framework Directive will provide the most important single means of taking forward Targets & the aims of this document.
+Indicators Key commitments for future action by the Government apart from implementation of the Water Framework Directive and which are outlined in this document include: identifying further measures needed to address diffuse pollution from agriculture; examining the scale of the problem of urban diffuse pollution and the options for addressing it; ensuring land use planning guidance takes proper account of water objectives; considering the need for additional water quality objectives to protect our most important biodiversity sites; systematic moves to achieve better integration between different river basin management plans, including flood management plans; extension in 2003 of the Green Technology Challenge, announced by the Chancellor in 2001, to include enhanced capital allowances to encourage water efficiency and improve environmental water quality; taking new enabling powers in the forthcoming Water Bill for new and more broadly-based water company performance targets to be set where needed, in order to improve efficiency of supply and further reduce leakage.

-The Directive addresses water pollution by nitrates from agriculture.
-It seeks to reduce or prevent the pollution of water caused by the application and storage of inorganic fertiliser and manure on farmland.
-It is designed both to safeguard drinking water supplies and to prevent wider ecological damage in the form of the eutrophication of freshwater and waters generally.

-Every four years member states shall report on polluted or likely to be polluted waters and designed vulnerable Objectives, zones, and measures and actions taken to reduce the pollution from nitrates.
-Targets & Polluted waters are: Indicators Surface freshwaters, in particular those used or intended for the abstraction of drinking water, that contain or could contain, than the concentration of nitrates laid down in accordance with Directive 75/440/EEC; Ground-water containing or that could contain more than 50 mg/l nitrates; and Natural freshwater lakes, other freshwater bodies, estuaries, coastal waters and marine waters found or likely to be eutrophic.
+Nitrates Directiv /e (91/676/EEC) application and ddresses water pollution by nitrates from agriculture.
+It seeks to reduce or prevent the pollution of water caused by the d storage of inorganic fertiliser and manure on farmland.
+It is designed both to safeguard drinking water supplies and er ecological damage in the form of the eutrophication of freshwater and waters generally.
+Objectives, Targets & Indicators Every four years member states shall report on polluted or likely to be polluted waters and designed vulnerable zones, and measures and actions taken to reduce the pollution from nitrates.
+Polluted waters are: Surface freshwaters, in particular those used or intended for the abstraction of drinking water, that contain or could contain, than the concentration of nitrates laid down in accordance with Directive 75/440/EEC; Ground-water containing or that could contain more than 50 mg/l nitrates; and Natural freshwater lakes, other freshwater bodies, estuaries, coastal waters and marine waters found or likely to be eutrophic.